ManiAm/moviepulse/README.md

 [2025-04-20 00:08:08 -0700] [2164482] [INFO] Booting worker with pid: 2164482
 ```

 Option `--workers 4` runs 4 worker processes to handle requests.
 More workers mean better handling of concurrent requests but higher resource usage.
 Option `--bind 127.0.0.1:8000` binds the server to 127.0.0.1 (localhost) on port 8000.
 This means the server is only accessible from the local machine.

 Gunicorn offers several worker types, including synchronous (sync), threaded, asynchronous, and multiprocessing workers.
 For this deployment, I’m using the default sync worker, which is well-suited for lightweight applications with low concurrency requirements.
-Nginx is configured as a reverse proxy and is now successfully forwarding requests to the Gunicorn server.

 To enable name-based access within the local network, I added a DNS entry for `moviepulse.home` pointing to the IP address of the artemis node hosting the server.